jim3/Inventory-Management-App-Express-EJS-Sequelize/README.md

 ## RESTful API Inventory App for Fasteners

 A Node/Express web app that uses the Sequelize ORM to interact with a SQLite3 database.
-Front-end is built HTML and EJS.
+Front-end is built with HTML, CSS, JavaScript & EJS.

 ### Description